mehpree/Home_Sales/README.md

-# Home Sales Data Analysis with SparkSQL - Overview
+# Home Sales Data Analysis with SparkSQL

 This project is a comprehensive exploration of home sales data utilizing Apache Spark and SparkSQL.
 It involves a series of tasks that allow us to derive key insights and metrics from the dataset.
 Below is a concise overview of the project: